A VALLEY NEAR HOPE

 "They're, uh, interesting."
 I say.
 Ant! sneers the spirit of the Cyborgs inside me.
 I say "It's important here to express yourself, huh?"

 Varitz points at the wall.
-A warthog pronounces, in a Gothic speech balloon,
+A warthog pronounces, in a Gothic speech balloon, "If YOU don't express yourself, who CAN?"

 "In that case...
 I actually think this stuff is horrifying."